aklivity/zilla-docs/src/how-tos/amazon-msk/development.md

 You can use these bootstrap server names when connecting to your MSK cluster from your local development environment.

 ::: warning
 If you add another broker to your MSK cluster, then you will need to add another local DNS entry to your development environment, such as `b-4.aklivity.example.com`.
-This is required only for [`Development`](./development.md) deployments, not [`Production`](./production.md) deployments.
+This is required only for [Development](./development.md) deployments, not [Production](./production.md) deployments.
 :::

 ### Test the Kafka Client

-> This verifies internet connectivity to your MSK cluster via [Zilla Plus (Public MSK Proxy)](https://aws.amazon.com/marketplace/pp/prodview-jshnzslazfm44)
+> This verifies internet connectivity to your MSK cluster via Zilla Plus (Public MSK Proxy).

 We can now verify that the Kafka client can successfully communicate with your MSK cluster via the internet from your local development environment to create a topic, then publish and subscribe to the same topic.